Multi-employer agreement for early childhood

 The Professional Childcare Standard (PCS) is an existing multi-employer agreement for community-managed long day care services in Victoria.
 The PCS currently includes some of the best pay and conditions offered for educators working in the community long day care sector.

-To ensure PCS services are best placed to receive any funding from the government while maintaining its premium pay and conditions, we are working to ensure the new agreement aligns with the national process.
+To ensure PCS services are best placed to receive any funding from the government while maintaining its premium pay and conditions, we're working to ensure the new agreement aligns with the national process.

-We will keep PCS services informed of the national process – you will be provided with all the information you need to understand your options and how you can benefit from government funding as soon as the details are finalised.
+We will keep PCS services informed of the national process – you'll be provided with all the information you need to understand your options and how you can benefit from government funding as soon as the details are finalised.

 What is the difference between the award and a workplace agreement through multi-employer bargaining?